mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 If you want configuration to be committed on a different branch you can change the `repository.configurationBranch` property in your Project configuration (currently available only from CMS).
 :::

-When Kubernetes configuration are generated they get tailored for the specific environment you are deploying to.
-For this reason [Public Variables](/development_suite/api-console/api-design/public_variables.md) interpolation is now performed during configuration generation and, as such, can be skipped during the deployment pipeline.
-As such [Public Variable](/development_suite/api-console/api-design/public_variables.md) feature is now available even to Project that not using [`mlp`](/runtime_suite_tools/mlp/10_overview.md) or have a pipeline that does not support running custom code to execute variable interpolation.
+When Kubernetes configurations are generated, they get tailored for the specific environment you are deploying to.
+For this reason, [Public Variables](/development_suite/api-console/api-design/public_variables.md) interpolation is now performed during configuration generation and, as such, can be skipped during the deployment pipeline.
+Therefore, the Public Variables feature is now available even to Projects that are not using [`mlp`](/runtime_suite_tools/mlp/10_overview.md) or have a pipeline that does not support running custom code to execute variable interpolation.

 The new deployment workflow also unlocks the possibility to adopt a **pull-based deployment strategy**, in which a GitOps tool can be set up to automatically align the cluster state to the latest changes pushed to the Git repository.
 To find out more about pull-based deployment and its advantages, visit the [GitOps deployment strategy documentation page](/development_suite/deploy/gitops-based/index.md).